doubleaaron/RoboND-Rover-Project/writeup_template.md

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

-The only things I did differently in perception.py were two things:
+The only things I did differently in perception.py were the following:

 **Step 7: Update Rover worldmap (to be displayed on right side of screen)**